Tickets

 • A guided visit of outdoor spaces with an introduction to historic Highland

-• Self-guided exploration of the re-curated Guesthouse exhibits accompanied by a guide before Highland opens to the public
+• Self-paced exploration of the re-curated Guesthouse exhibits accompanied by a guide before Highland opens to the public

-• Further self-guided exploration of the outdoors with a takeaway paper brochure with a map and facts about the property
+• Further self-paced exploration of the outdoors with a takeaway paper brochure with a map and facts about the property

 PURCHASE PRIVATE GUIDED TOUR